pascallaliberte/sharpen.page/index.md

 > "I’ve just realized that **the page describing my product doesn’t do it justice**.
 It focuses too much on the benefits.
 I know I can make it communicate more sharply **the problem it can help solve for my customers**.
 People finding our site should feel like shouting '**I feel understood!**'"

 [See What I Offer](/offerings){: .cta-btn }

----

-**Or maybe you're running a service business in a field that's on the up and up.** Maybe you're past creating deliverables and you're more into coaching your clients.
-Maybe you do very custom design or animation work and you want to go for the best of the best.
-Maybe it's a technical field, like in DevOps, AI/ML, Cybersecurity, Cloud orchestration, SwiftUI, plugin development for e-commerce shops.

-> "I'm in a specialty that I know there's a niche for.
-And my site is starting to get visited, **but the services I'm advertising are unremarkable**, a little too scattershot, a little too generic. **Better clients, that's what I'm after.** But I know I'm not making the case on what I can do for them."

 </div>